 The popular “5, 2” plan involves two days of caloric reduction each week.
 You eat two meals (totaling about 500 calories) on fasting days.
 On non-fasting days, you follow a healthy diet, but you don’t restrict calories.

-“You want to make sure you have adequate nutrition before and after the fast,” Dr. Ahmed says.
+“You want to make sure you have adequate nutrition before and after the fast,” Dr. Bruemmer says.
 And when you’re consuming less overall, it’s important to make sure your nutrition is sound when you do eat.